utlibraries/ai-music-metadata-project/README.md

 - A folder will be created to store the excel files created by running the code

 ## Output
+1. Excel files for Steps 1-4.
-The final Excel file contains the following columns:
+They build on each other, the Step 4 file contains the following columns:
 - **Input Images**: Thumbnails of the CD images used for extraction
 - **Barcode**: The unique identifier for each CD
 - **AI-Generated Metadata**: The metadata extracted by GPT-4o-mini